 Digital vs. Paper Manufacturer Coupons: What You Can and Can’t Stack

-What you can stack are a manufacturer coupon (in either format) with a store coupon (also in either format).
-Different funding sources, different barcodes, different coupon type.
-That combination works.
+What you can stack: a manufacturer coupon (in either format) with a store coupon (also in either format).
+Since they have different funding sources and barcodes, that combination works.

 How Manufacturer Coupons Are Processed

 After you use a coupon at checkout, the retailer collects it and submits it for reimbursement.
-Clearinghouses like Inmar Intelligence verify each coupon is valid, check for fraud indicators, and confirm the correct products were purchased.
-The manufacturer then gets billed for the face value plus the handling fee.
+Clearinghouses like Inmar Intelligence verify each coupon, check for fraud, and confirm the correct products were purchased.
+The manufacturer gets billed for the face value plus the handling fee.

 The 4-Layer Stacking Strategy

-1. Manufacturer coupon (from Sunday insert, brand site, or store app)
+Layer 1: Manufacturer coupon (from a Sunday insert, brand website, or store app)

-All four can apply to the same purchase at most major grocers and drugstores.
-The manufacturer coupon comes off at the register.
-The store coupon or sale price reduces the total further.
-Loyalty rewards post as account credits or print for your next trip.
-The cashback rebate posts after you scan your receipt.
+All five can apply to the same purchase at most major grocers and drugstores.
+The manufacturer and store coupons come off at the register.
+Loyalty rewards post as account credits for your next trip, and the cashback rebate hits after you scan your receipt.
+A discounted gift card cuts your cost before you even step inside.

 Reading the Fine Print

 Manufacturer coupons have limits.
-The ones that catch people most often:
+These are the ones that usually trip people up:

 Per-transaction vs. per-purchase.
 “Limit one coupon per purchase” means one coupon per qualifying item.
-You can typically use the same coupon on multiple items in the same cart if you’re buying multiples.
-“Limit one per transaction” actually means one coupon per checkout, regardless of how many items you’re buying.
-Read this carefully before you stock up.
+You can typically use it on multiple items in the same cart.
+“Limit one per transaction” means exactly one coupon for the whole checkout session, regardless of how many items you’re buying.

 Doubling policies.
-Some stores historically doubled manufacturer coupons, paying twice the face value.
-Most major chains have dropped double coupons entirely.
-Don’t assume.
+Some stores used to double manufacturer coupons, paying twice the face value.
+Most major chains have since dropped these policies.

 Organizing Coupons for a Shopping Trip

-This doesn’t need to be complicated.
-A workflow that takes about 10 minutes before you go:
+Here is a workflow that takes about 10 minutes before you head out:

 1. Check the weekly ad first.
-The sale items are your starting point.
+Sale items are your starting point.
+There’s no point matching a coupon to a full-price item when it might be on sale this week.

 2. Match manufacturer coupons to sales.
-Open the store app and look for digital manufacturer coupons that overlap with this week’s sales.
-Then check your paper inserts.
-The overlap between a store sale and a manufacturer coupon is where savings really add up.
+Open the store app and look for digital manufacturer coupons that overlap with this week’s sales, then check your paper inserts.

 3. Sort by expiration date.
 Use the ones expiring soonest first.